thorntail/wildfly-config-api/RELEASING.md

     https://github.com/wildfly-swarm/wildfly-config-api/edit/gh-pages/index.html

-Finally, head over to JBoss Nexus website and login. https://oss.sonatype.org/ Click `Staging Repositories`.
+Finally, head over to the Sonatype website and login. https://oss.sonatype.org/.
+Click `Staging Repositories`.
 Click the `Updated` tag twice to get your just published repository at the top of the list.
 Select it and confirm the contents.
 Click `Close`.
 Click `Refresh`.
 Click `Release`.
 Ridiculous, isn't it?